EmpieichO/fullstack-practice1/README.md

 ### EmpieichO

 ### Description
-Practice practice practice ... a journey of a thousand miles start with the first step.
+Practice practice practice ... a journey of a thousand miles starts with the first step.
 ### Languages used
 Javascript, HTML, CSS
 ### Known bugs